alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 In some of my sites, the page size is a suggestion rather than a hard rule.
 If there are 27 items and the page size is 25, I think it's nicer to show all the items on one page than push a few items onto a second page which barely has anything on it.
-But that might reflect my general disinclination for pagination in my static sites, and it's definitely a nice-to-have rather than a required feature.
+But that might reflect my general dislike of pagination, and it's definitely a nice-to-have rather than a required feature.

-We can also create a component that gives us some pagination controls:
+Once we know what page we're on and how many pages there are, we can create a component to render some basic pagination controls:

 ```javascript
 /*